The Student Experience

 Theron Renson, Junior, Bachelor of Applied Science

 My first impression of a writing course was, oh no, I haven’t written a paper in over seventeen years!
 How was I ever going to get through this?
-This first thing I got out of my writing courses was the ability to structure my writing with evidence and creativity.
-My favorite thing about the class was being able to learn the difference from traditional writing verses non-traditional.
+The first thing I got out of my writing courses was the ability to structure my writing with evidence and creativity.
+My favorite thing about the class was being able to learn the difference from traditional writing versus non-traditional.
 Knowing the difference between the two took me to a higher level of achievement and I actually enjoyed the feedback I received from my peers/instructor.
 I felt they wanted me to achieve a higher level of understanding from my own writing, as well as learn from others.